 A lithium-ion battery is made of a stack of cells, each composed by a negative electrode (low potential), a positive electrode (high potential) and an electrolyte.
 Most common Li-ion cells have a negative electrode using graphite, a positive electrode using LiCoO2 and an electrolyte consisting on a lithium salt dissolved in organic solvents.
-During discharge -when the battery powers your device- lithium ions and electrons are going out of the negative electrode by an oxidation reaction of the graphite (Rx.
+During discharge -when the battery powers your device- lithium ions and electrons are released by the negative electrode by an oxidation reaction of the graphite (Rx.
 3).
-Lithium ions are injected in the electrolyte and electron in the external electrical circuit (creating a current).
-At the positive electrode, Li-ions from the electrolyte and electrons from the electrols traveling in Li{0.5}CoO2 during the reduction reaction of the later material (Rx.
+Lithium ions are injected in the electrolyte and electrons in the external electrical circuit (creating a current).
+At the positive electrode, Li-ions from the electrolyte and electrons from the electrical circuit are inserting in Li{0.5}CoO2 during the reduction reaction of the later material (Rx.
 4).
 The electrons traveling in the external circuit provide the electrical energy used by a device (Fig. 2).
-During charge, the process is forced to reverse by applying an external potential.
+During charge, the process is reversed by applying an external potential.